‘Blonde’ debuts at #1 on Billboard 200

 Frank Ocean’s Blonde is the most popular album in the United States.
 It sold 276,000 album-equivalent units, including 65.4 million streams, in the week ending August 25—only five days after its release as an Apple Music and iTunes exclusive.
 The album is Ocean’s first number one on the chart, after his 2012 record Channel Orange peaked at number two.

-In his zine, Frank Ocean appears in a series by German photographer Wolfgang Tillmans titled “I’m a Morning Person,” captured in Berlin in January 2015.
-The piece includes four portraits, one of which is the cover photo of Boys Don’t Cry and its companion album, Blonde.
+In his zine, Frank Ocean models for German photographer Wolfgang Tillmans in a series titled “I’m a Morning Person,” captured in Berlin in January 2015.
+The piece includes four portraits, one of which appears on the cover of Boys Don’t Cry and its companion album, Blonde.

 In Boys Don’t Cry magazine, Frank Ocean included a photoshoot with friends camping outside Munich, Germany.
-The series includes an image of his friend smoking in a car, which he used on one of the three digital album covers for Blonde.
+Notably, the series features an image of his friend smoking in a car that appears on one of the three digital album covers for Blonde.
 The piece also samples a text by American neo-conceptual artist Jenny Holzer titled Truisms.

 Inside Frank Ocean’s Boys Don’t Cry magazine, journalist Danna Takako talks to the voice of the 2016 Blonde track “Be Yourself” and 2012 Channel Orange track “Not Just Money.”
-In the article, titled “This Is Mom,” Takako asks Watson about her son’s friendship with Ocean—including how it led Ocean to first record his music—as well as her motherly phone calls and advice.
+Takako asks Watson about her phone calls and her son’s friendship with Ocean—including how it led him to record his music for the first time—in an article titled “This Is Mom.”

 Blonde joins singles “Novacane” and “Thinkin Bout You” in the distinction.
 Channel Orange remains certified gold.